 So, not only are inflatable and compactible kayaks NOT pool floaties, they have certain benefits that traditional hardshell kayaks don't offer, and some of them perform just as well as — and in some cases better than — a rigid kayak.

 Benefits of Inflatable/Packable Kayaks

-US Coast Guard requires kids ages 12 and under to wear a USCG approved personal floatation device (PFD, aka life jacket) in any vessel on the water, and a PFD must be present for every passenger 13 and over.
-The American Canoe Association also estimates that up to 75% of all paddler drownings could be prevented by wearing a life jacket.
+The US Coast Guard requires kids ages 12 and under to wear a USCG-approved personal floatation device (PFD, aka life jacket) in any vessel on the water, and a PFD must be present for every passenger 13 and over.
+The American Canoe Association also estimates that up to 75% of all paddler drownings could be prevented by actually wearing your life jacket.
 Laws vary state-by-state, so check local regulations before you head out!Related: Best PFD of 2023

 So Which Yak is the Yak for You?

-Don't Forget the Essential Accessories!
+Don't Forget the Essential Accessories

 Last but certainly not least, it's important to note that some kayaks come with everything you need to get out on the water (aside from a life jacket) — paddle, pump, and fill gauge.
 Most include small repair kits or patches for emergencies.
 And some kayaks are just that — only a kayak, leaving you to still need to purchase the paddle, pump, and maybe a gauge.
 However, this isn't always a bad thing, as some of the kayaks we tested that include a full kit do so by including tiny pumps that take ages to use and flimsy paddles that are less effective in the water.
 Also, consider that you may already own a pump from an air mattress that can also be used for your kayak, and perhaps you can pick up a paddle at a garage sale or as an online bargain.
 And if it really comes down to it, most inflatable kayak manufacturers have additional accessories available for purchase along with your yak to give you the complete kit.